ZoneIn Privacy Policy

 7. Screen Time, FamilyControls, and on-device processing

-ZoneIn depends on Apple’s Screen Time-related frameworks, including FamilyControls, ManagedSettings, ManagedSettingsUI, DeviceActivity, DeviceActivityReport, Shield Configuration, and Shield Action extensions.
+ZoneIn depends on Apple’s Screen Time-related frameworks, including FamilyControls, ManagedSettings, DeviceActivity, DeviceActivityReport, and related app extensions.

 ZoneIn requests Screen Time authorization for .individual use.
 This means the app is designed for self-imposed device restrictions by the device owner, not for parental supervision of a child account.